top of page

 Becoming an Eagle Scout is one of the most challenging yet rewarding things that you can achieve.
 Working through the requirements to become an Eagle Scout gives you invaluable experience in a wide variety of fields of study and allows for firsthand interaction; not just a lesson from a book.
 These experiences will become an important part of your life that will remain with you forever.
 The information in the links below serve as guides for the Life Scout, Their Scout Leaders, and their families.
 Share the information you find and share your progress with the adults helping you along

 the trail to the Eagle Rank.
-Ou will do the work, but it helps to have one or more adults monitoring your progress to decrease the risk of time-consuming mistakes on your journey.
+You will do the work, but it helps to have one or more adults monitoring your progress to decrease the risk of time-consuming mistakes on your journey.
 After looking at the linked resources you may be glad to hear that the Life to Eagle Training will explain the process and the paperwork required to attain the Eagle Rank.
 We invite the Life Scout, their parents, and their Leaders to attend physically or via Zoom.
-The Advancement Committee offers this training each Fall and it usually runs from 10 am to noon on a Saturday.
-2025 date TBD.

 Changes in the Eagle process are frequent, and this training will help you succeed within the current expectations that apply to you.
 We will attach the Zoom link ASAP for the Life to Eagle class.
 We are excited to see what your Eagle Service Project will be!
 Click on Advancement Committee if you have any questions.